utshowmh/stuck/README.md

 ## Syntax

 Since it's stack based, it uses [Reverse Polish notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation).
-See [examples](https://github.com/utshowmh/stuck/examples) for syntax rules.
+See [examples](https://github.com/utshowmh/stuck/tree/main/examples) for syntax rules.

 </br>

-## Usage
+## Message from Author

-This is a toy language I'm devoloping in order to learn how compiler, interpreter and importantly computers works.
+This is a toy language I'm devoloping in order to learn how compilers, interpreters and generally computers works.
 Things I did or Algorithms I used are not probably most efficient ones.
-If you want, you can improve 'stack' by contributing to the repo (I'd really really really apreciate that) or give me any suggessions on utshowmh@gmail.com.
+If you want, you can improve 'stack' by contributing to the repo (I would really really really apreciate that) or give me any suggessions on utshowmh@gmail.com (which I would also apreciate).

 </br>